The Complete Student Ambassador Guide: Real Examples from 15+ Years Running Campus Programs

 • Recruit ambassadors who already have campus influence (athletes, student government, club presidents)

-• Provide early access to products/features
+• Provide early access to products and features

 Real Example: Spotify Campus Influencers